nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="umm-json"></a> UMM JSON

-The UMM JSON response contains meta-metadata of the collection and the UMM fields.
+The UMM JSON response, unlike ATOM JSON, contains "meta-metadata" of the collection and the UMM fields.
 The UMM JSON format is applicable to collection, granule, variable, service and tool searches.
 The UMM-JSON response is helpful if you wish to get the native-id of a concept after ingesting it.
 The version of the UMM returned will be the version requested or the latest version.
 Clients are recommended to always specify a version to avoid breaking changes in UMM.

 This format can be retrieved in a variety of methods:

-* A url extension with a version: `%CMR-ENDPOINT%/collections.umm_json_v1_4`
+* A url extension with a version: `%CMR-ENDPOINT%/collections.umm_json_v%COLLECTION_UMM_VERSION%`
   * Note extension `.umm-json` still returns the original alpha version of this response to avoid breaking clients.
 This will change in the future.
-* An accept header: `application/vnd.nasa.cmr.umm_results+json; version=1.4`
+* An accept header: `application/vnd.nasa.cmr.umm_results+json; version=%COLLECTION-UMM-VERSION%`
    * The version is optional but recommended.

 __Example__